Use arts and crafts.

-2. Music: The best part of Latin music is how diverse it is.
-If you want to expose your children to different genres, all you have to do is go to YouTube and search for music videos so they can hear examples of bachata, Spanish rock and boleros, for example.
+The best part of Latin music is how diverse it is.
+If you want to expose your children to different genres, all you have to do is go to YouTube and search for music videos so they can hear examples of Bachata, Spanish rock, and boleros, for example.
 Then, you can explain them where the music comes from.

-5. Traditional clothing: A fun way to teach children about different Latin American customs is to take a look at each country's traditional clothing.
-You can do this online or with reference books at the library and, if you're good with your hands, you can even make one of these typical dresses for your children.
+A fun way to teach children about different Latin American customs is to take a look at each country's traditional clothing.
+You can do this online or with reference books at the library and, if you're good with your hands, you can even make one of these pieces of clothing for your children.

-6. Online activities: Let's face it, our niños love being online, so why not take advantage of this by introducing them to some really cool sites that have tons of info, games and activities about Hispanic Heritage Month.
-Our favorites are Time Magazine for Kids, PBS Kids and Colorín Colorado.
+Let's face it, our niños love being online, so why not take advantage of this by introducing them to some really cool sites that have tons of info, games, and activities about Hispanic Heritage Month.
+One of our favorites is Colorín Colorado.